 This beautiful park on North Pender Island was a popular resort from the 1920’s until 1990.
 Now it is a great seaside picnic and walking area scattered with old cottages and the original Roe House – built in 1908 and now turned into the small Pender Island Museum.

 It is technically free to enter but they suggest a $5 per person donation ($10 per family).
-You can enjoy a fascinating look at life on Pender Island from a century ago and even pick fruit in their traditional orchard.
+You can enjoy a fascinating look at life on the island from a century ago and even pick fruit in their traditional orchard.

 Anytime outside high tide you can walk across to the wonderfully tree-covered Roe Islet.
 It only takes about 15 minutes to reach the bench at the end, an idyllic sunset spot where people often spot seals and eagles.

-The fantastic scenery of Pender Island is perfect for exploring on bike, despite the fair number of hills.
+The fantastic scenery is perfect for exploring on bike, despite the fair number of hills.
 The roads are also narrow but outside of peak times (summer weekends) the traffic isn’t overly bothersome.

 You can rent new, modern bikes at Pender Island Kayak Adventures for anywhere from 2 hours to multiple days.
 Keep in mind, they don’t offer ebikes and trail riding is not allowed on Pender Island.